UniversalDependencies/UD_Chinese-GSD/README.md

 * 2021-05-15 v2.8
   * Changed mark:relcl to mark:rel (as in the other Chinese treebanks).
+  * Removed the relation case:dec (for 的 between two nouns; the other treebanks use just `case` here.
 * 2020-11-15 v2.7
   * Aspect markers relations are corrected from `case:aspect` to `aux:aspect`.
 * 2019-11-15 v2.5